dport96/ITM352/morea/130.Assignment1/experience-Deploying-Assignment1.md

 {% include medium-img.html url="deployment-3.png" %}

-You may want to watch the screencast on [Deploying and Submitting Assignment 1]() if you find the above instructions confusing.
+You may want to watch the screencast on [Deploying and Submitting Assignment 1](https://youtu.be/HxleBqfYgu8) if you find the above instructions confusing or problematic.